A honeyed cocktail that’s sure to hit the sweet spot!

 Add the gin and honey to a cocktail shaker.

-Stir the mixture until the honey has dissolved.
+Stir the mixture gently until the honey has dissolved.

 Add the lemon juice and orange juice to the shaker.